zeroc-ice/ice/csharp/README.md

 dotnet msbuild msbuild/ice.proj
 ```

-Upon completion, the Ice assemblies for .NET 6.0 and .NET Standard 2.0 are placed
+Upon completion, the Ice assemblies for .NET Standard 2.0 are placed in
-in the `lib/net6.0` and `lib/netstandard2.0` directory respectively.
+the `lib/netstandard2.0` directory respectively.

 You can skip the build of the test suite with the `BuildDist` target:
 ```
 dotnet msbuild msbuild/ice.proj /t:BuildDist
 ```

-The `Net6Build`, `Net6BuildDist`, `NetStandardBuild` and `NetStandardBuildDist` targets
-allow you to build assemblies only for .NET 6.0, or .NET Standard 2.0, with or without the
-test suite.

-The .NET Standard build of iceboxnet and test applications target `netcoreapp3.1` when using
+The .NET Standard build of iceboxnet and test applications target `net6.0` when using
-.NET Core 3.1 SDK and `netcoreapp2.1` when using .NET Core 2.1 SDK.
-You can change the target
-framework by setting the `AppTargetFramework` property to a different Target Framework Moniker
+You can change the target framework by setting the `AppTargetFramework` property to a
-value, for example:
+different Target Framework Moniker value, for example:

 ```
-dotnet msbuild msbuild/ice.proj /p:"AppTargetFramework=netcoreapp2.2"
+dotnet msbuild msbuild/ice.proj /p:"AppTargetFramework=net7.0"
 ```

 ## Running the Tests